emryll/portfolio/README.md

 ## Projects in the pipeline
 Check out the Projects in the pipeline folder for projects which I have planned out but not yet gotten to coding them, as I'm coding something else.
     - Static malware analysis engine and React frontend
-    - Custom EDR from scratch: An advanced cybersecurity tool to detect and mitigate threats in real-time
+    - Custom EDR from scratch: An advanced cybersecurity tool to detect and mitigate threats in real-timek detector](iathook/README.md)
+#### What is it?
+Import Address Table(IAT) hooking demonstration as well as a detection mechanism I came up with.
+Modern programs use shared libraries for modularity.
+When a program calls an imported shared library function, it will basically say: jump to the address, which is locate